cppunit/cppunit/README.md

 Single source file C++ Unit testing TDD framework with the output message format like Python unittest.

-No installation is required, just copy [cppunit.cc](cppunit.cc) class definition into your area and you are all set.
+No installation is required, just copy [cppunit.cc](cppunit.cc) class definition into your source file and you are all set.

 ## License
 Public Domain.
 For more information, please refer to <http://unlicense.org>